Autonomous-Vehicle/Cooperative-Self-driving-Vehicles/README.md

 ## Instruction
-1 configure your pyhton enviroment, you can install your requirements from requeriments.txt 2 download the dataset from udacity, we also provide a copy of Udacity dataset already organized just download CH2 inside Udacity Dataset Folder, and unzip
+1 configure your pyhton enviroment, you can install your requirements from requeriments.txt

+2 download the dataset from udacity, we also provide a copy of Udacity dataset already organized just download CH2 inside Udacity Dataset Folder, and unzip

+# Folders
+## out
+contains results and test made as well as images and the trained models

+## Previus test models
+contains previus models from other works

+## Udacity Dataset
+contains a copy of the Udacity dataset easier to use